Sign in

 \end{psfrags}

-The term $ h_n(k)$ can be interpreted as the FIR filter tap $ k$ at time $ n$.
-Note how each tap is lowpass filtered by the FFT window $ w$.
-The window thus enforces bandlimiting of the filter taps the main lobe.
-For an $ L$-term length-$ M$ Blackman-Harris window, for example, the main lobe reaches zero at frequency $ L\Omega_M=2\pi L/M$ (see Table 1.2 in §1.7 for other examples).
-See Allen and Rabiner 1977 [10] for further details on the bandlimiting property.
+The term $ h_n(k)$ can be interpreted as the FIR filter tap $ k$ at time $ n$ .
+Note how each tap is lowpass filtered by the FFT window $ w$ .
+The window thus enforces bandlimiting each filter tap to the bandwidth of the window's main lobe.
+For an $ L$ -term length-$ M$ Blackman-Harris window, for example, the main-lobe reaches zero at frequency $ L\Omega_M=2\pi L/M$ (see Table 5.2 in §5.5.2 for other examples).
+This bandlimiting places a limit on the bandwidth expansion caused by time-variation of the filter coefficients, which in turn places a limit on the maximum STFT hop-size that can be used without frequency-domain aliasing.
+See Allen and Rabiner 1977 [9] for further details on the bandlimiting property.